7-night, all-inclusive nature tour

 After lunch and a short rest (which most of us will use to look for butterflies around the Canopy Lodge gardens!), we are off to Valle Chiquito!
 We head out of El Valle and start our way down the slope of the ancient volcano; we descend a steep road into a valley, adorned with ferns and broadleaf trees.
-At a slightly lower elevation, we hope to see some different species here!
+As this area sits at a slightly lower elevation, we hope to see some different species.
 The roadside vegetation is perfect butterfly habitat.
-Aquamarine and Phaleros hairstreaks, Zebra Longwing, Thamyra Satyr and Panna Skipper are common here.
+Aquamarine and Phaleros Hairstreaks, Zebra Longwing, Thamyra Satyr and Panna Skipper are common here.
 We will check under broad leaves for the stunning Pixie!
 As the heat of the day passes and the butterflies settle in to their forest roosts for the night, we will head back to the lodge where there will be plenty of time to freshen up before our checklist and dinner.
-As dusk approaches, we will watch for the crepuscular species—Pale and Scalloped owl-butterflies–which may be active around the gardens.
+As dusk approaches, we will watch for the crepuscular species—Pale and Scalloped Owl-Butterflies–which may be active around the gardens.
 DINNER AT CANOPY LODGE.

 AM: Cerro Gaital (20 minutes from Canopy Lodge)